 Budgeting can not only help you set money aside for savings; it can also help you get out of debt.
 Tracking your spending is a good place to get started.

 So, that’s not all there is to know about getting out of a financial mess.
-In this article, we’ll dive deep into how to create and stick to a budget.
-We’ll also talk about how budgeting can help you pay off those debts and build wealth.
+In this article, we’ll dive deep into how to create and stick to a monthly budget.
+We’ll also talk about how getting started on your first budget can help you pay off those debts and build wealth.

 Just keep reading!